Emergency hotlines

 Pear seeds are similar to apple seeds (lower amygdalin per seed).
 Cherry pits, peach stones and apricot kernels contain far more amygdalin per unit than apple seeds and are a much higher poisoning risk.
 If your dog raided a fruit bin containing these alongside apple seeds, the stone-fruit contribution dominates.
 Call ASPCA Animal Poison Control.

-Sources: ASPCA Animal Poison Control Center, Pet Poison Helpline (Apple entry), Merck Veterinary Manual (Cyanide Poisoning in Animals).
+Sources: ASPCA Animal Poison Control Center toxic-plants database (Apple / Malus entry, toxic principle: cyanogenic glycosides), Pet Poison Helpline, Merck Veterinary Manual (Cyanide Poisoning in Animals), and the published biochemistry of amygdalin hydrolysis by beta-glucosidase.
 Educational reference only; not veterinary advice.
 When in doubt, call the poison control hotline.

 Updated 2026-04-27